Shortcodes are simple snippets that you can include in your markdown content files. VictorPy 0.1.32 will render it using a predefined template.

 The factorial of number 4 is {% factorial 4 %}.

-Let's go ahead and create the factorial function in our shortcodes.py
+Let's go ahead and create the factorial function in our shortcodes.py file:

 def factorial(context, n):